k21971/YendorBot/README.md

-# evilbot
+# yendorbot
-IRC Announce Bot for #evilhack, based on https://github.com/NHTangles/beholder run bot by executing the python script (twistd seems no longer required with new API):
+IRC Announce Bot for #nethackathon, based on https://github.com/NHTangles/beholder run bot by executing the python script (twistd seems no longer required with new API):
- ./beholder.py
+ ./yendorbot.py
 Some enhancements to the original deathbot code include:
  - delimiter-agnostic xlogfile parsing (because some newer variants have moved from the traditional ':' delimiter to a <tab> character.